 Adult male cats may threaten, and sometimes fight with, other males.
 This is more common among unneutered cats.
 They may fight over a female, for a higher place in the pecking order, or to defend territory.

 If no one backs down, cats may actually fight.
-They may roll around biting, kicking, swatting, and screaming, suddenly stop, resume posturing, fight again, or walk away.
+They may roll around biting, kicking, swatting or screaming, only to stop suddenly, resume posturing, fight again, or walk away.
 If you see signs that a fight may occur, distract the cats by clapping loudly, tossing a pillow nearby, or squirting them with water.
 These actions can also be used to break up a fight.
 Keep your distance, and never put body parts in the middle of a fight; you could be injured.

 Defensive aggression occurs when a cat tries to protect himself from an animal or human attacker he believes he can't escape.
 This can occur in response to the following:

 - Punishment or the threat of punishment from a person

 - An attack or attempted attack from another cat

 - Any incident that makes the animal feel threatened or afraid